Corporate Responsibility Overview

 - Stakeholder engagement – proactive engagement with key stakeholders on sustainable development challenges and opportunities in an open and transparent manner, effectively report and independently verify progress and performance.

-Star Royalties not only considers the ICMM Principles with respect to its approach to investment but, also in relation to its approach in its own daily management.
-Environmental and social risk oversight are key principles to Star Royalties’ corporate philosophy.
-It is for this reason that the company has developed an Environmental, Social, Governance and Nominating Committee.
+We not only consider the ICMM Principles with respect to our approach to investments, but also in relation to our own daily management.
+Environmental and social risk oversight are key principles to our corporate philosophy.
+It is for this reason that the we developed an Environmental, Social, Governance and Nominating Committee.

-From a corporate governance perspective, Star Royalties has a Board of Directors composed of mining industry professionals with varied and supportive skillsets.
-This Board is majority independent of management and highlights diversity.
-Star Royalties has also adopted an equity-driven management compensation structure, which it believes will foster strong alignment between management and shareholders.
+From a corporate governance perspective, our Board of Directors is composed of mining industry professionals with varied and supportive skillsets.
+The Board is majority independent of management and highlights diversity.
+We have also adopted an equity-driven management compensation structure, which we believe will foster strong alignment between management and shareholders.